pvandervelde/zinger/engineering.md

   * Navigation
   * Odometry

-## Design aspects
+## Components

+### Hardware

-* Failure to make goal
+* How to deal with tolerances
+  * Tolerance for fit etc.
+  * Tolerance for the final parts, e.g. how much can the frame be out of square without influence on the robots behaviour

+#### Bumper

+* Progressive spring
+* Include contact sensor to notify when something contacts

+* Be visible through colour, lights and sounds
+  * Ideally the sound won't be a continuous beeping noise because that's annoying

+### Software

+### Task planning

 * Goal isn't reachable --> Inform the humans
 * Failure of some sub-system --> Either stop, or return to base?
 * Battery running low --> Back to charge station + inform human

-* Impact absorbtion - Ways to minimize damage in case of failure
+#### Obstacle avoidance

 * If the rover is going to crash, attempt to move in a way that minimizes damage to people, animals and the cargo
-  * reduce collision / impact loads with bumpers and strapping
-    * Design the bumpers so that they absorb enough energy
-    * Design the bumper such that they protect humans / animals / structures from taking a big load

-* Be visible through colour, lights and sounds
-  * Ideally the sound won't be a continuous beeping noise because that's annoying

 * FMEA -> Failure Mode Effects Criticality Analysis -> Try to predict failures before they happen